LaurentRDC/dissertation/content/snse.md

 $$
     \set{ (0kl) \mid k + l \in 2\mathbb{Z} }
 $$
 where $2\mathbb{Z}$ is understood to be the set of even integers.
 Forbidden reflections present in the thicker SnSe samples are indicated in @fig:snse-forbidden-location.
 While double diffraction is visible, the cross-section of a scattering event composed of a diffraction and diffuse scattering event is much less likely (see @sec:scattering-multiple).
 A comparison of the differential intensity dynamics near allowed and forbidden reflections is shown in @fig:snse-forbidden.
-For both allowed and forbidden reflections, only those which are roughly parallel to the $\vec{c}^\star$ axis were used.
+For both allowed and forbidden reflections, only those which are roughly parallel to the $\vect{c}^\star$ axis were used.
 It is clear that the fast intensity increase is not present near the zone-center of reflections which result from double diffraction, which confirms that the ultrafast rise in intensity initially shown in @sec:snse-small-wavevectors is diffuse in nature.

 ```{.matplotlib #fig:snse-forbidden file="figures/snse/forbidden.py" caption="Differential intensity dynamics in a ring near the Bragg peak of allowed and forbidden reflections.
 See @sec:snse-regions for a discussion on the geometry of the integration region."}
 ```